 All You Ever Need to Know to Define Your Own Style

-Every girl has those days when she looks into her closet and can’t find anything to wear.
-Or, she thinks style is what is currently on the runways or in magazines.
-Wrong-that is fashion but not style.
+Everyone has those days when they look into their closet and can’t find anything to wear.
+Or, they think style is what is currently on the runways or in magazines.
+Wrong – that is fashion but not style.
 The Little Black Book of Style, by Nina Garcia will change your life, or that is what Nina says.
 Her logic: this book will change your closet, changing your attitude and therefore your outlook on life.
 And she knows what she is talking about.
 Nina is not only a judge on Project Runway, but she is also the Fashion Director of Elle Magazine.
 She defines what is fashion, and here she teaches us what is style.
 “Fashion fades, style is eternal,” Coco Chanel said.
 Nina’s book is scattered full of fun fashion quotes that summarize Nina’s ideas from the viewpoint of different designers.

 Edit your closet

 “What you wear is how you present yourself to the world, especially today, when human contacts are so quick.
 Fashion is instant language,” Miuccia Prada said.
 This book is a crash course on editing your closet and on what to look for when you shop.
 It’s also full of helpful fashion tips and tricks.
 You learn who to reference and how to avoid becoming the fashion victim walking around with the “it” bag (a bag that won’t be in style that much longer).
 Nina understands that style and confidence must go hand in hand, and she tells you to flaunt your flaws.
 If you lack the confidence she suggests faking it, and eventually it will rub off on you.
 It is the confidence that defines your style, not your beauty.
 Although this sounds like comments you might hear from your mother to boost your self-esteem, we all know that it’s right.

 According to Nina, if you want to be a style icon there are ten things you must know:

 4. The utmost importance of shoes

 5. The power of accessories